datatrails/datatrails-python/_sources/runner/assets_create_if_not_exists.rst.txt

 Assets Create If not exists Story Runner YAML ..............................................

-Searches for an asset matching the given signature.
-Returns that asset if found, else create a new one with the given signature and attributes
+Searches for an asset matching the given selector.
+Returns that asset if found, else create a new one with the given attributes

+'asset_label' is not required but if unspecified the created asset will not be accessible to later actions in the story.

-The 'signature' setting for both the asset and its associated location are required.
+The 'selector' setting for both the asset and its associated location are required.

 The 'location', 'attachments' and 'confirm' entries are optional.

-The 'signature' for both asset and location will be merged into the attributes of the created asset or location.
+The 'arc_namespace' (for the asset) and the 'namespace' (for the location) are used to distinguish between assets and locations created between runs of the story.
+Usually these field values are derived from an environment variable 'ARCHIVIST_NAMESPACE' (default value is 'namespace').

 .. code-block:: yaml